Nathanduggan/student-scribble-app/README.md

  - <a href="https://fonts.google.com" rel="nofollow">Google Fonts</a> for fast loading on Exo 2 font.
  - <a href="https://json.org/" rel="nofollow">JSON</a> for building a quasi database of records in JSON that can be loaded to individual pages.
  - Python(https://www.python.org)
- - Python is a powerful programming language that is used to build websites in a relatively short amount of time.
  - Flask(http://flask.pocoo.org)
- - Flask is a Python microframework that was used to construct the functionalities of the website.
  - PyMongo 3.7.2(https://api.mongodb.com/python/current/)
- - PyMongo 3.7.2 is a Python library that made the connection between Flask and the mLab MongoDB database.
-Note: The command that was run for finding the version of pymongo was pip freeze | grep pymongo

 ## Resources:
  - <a href="https://stackoverflow.com" rel="nofollow">Stackoverflow</a>
  - <a href="https://www.w3schools.com" rel="nofollow">W3 Schools</a>